Agile Reinforcement Learning through Separable Neural Architecture and Applications: Experimental Setup and Results

 \subsection{Online Reinforcement Learning Results}

 \textbf{Classic Control}: Two standard Gymnasium discrete control environments CartPole and Acrobot and one Box2D environment, LunarLander, are evaluated using PPO \citep{schulman2017ppo}.
-CartPole involves stabilizing a pole on a moving cart with a 4-dimensional state space and 2 discrete actions.
-Acrobot requires swinging a two-link underactuated pendulum to a target height, operating in a 6 dimensional state space with 3 actions.
-LunarLander tasks the agent with navigating a spacecraft to a designated landing pad using main and side thrusters, with an 8 dimensional state space and 4 actions.
+CartPole involves stabilizing a pole on a moving cart, Acrobot requires swinging a two-link underactuated pendulum to a target height and LunarLander tasks the agent with navigating a spacecraft to a designated landing pad using main and side thrusters.
 Figure~\ref{fig:classic_curves} reports learning curves showing mean episodic return with $\pm$ one standard deviation across 20 random seeds.
 Sample efficiency results are summarized in Table~\ref{tab:classic_efficiency}, while anytime performance is reported in Appendix A.

 Across all Classic Control environments, SPAN consistently demonstrates faster learning and reduced variance compared to the MLP baseline.
 In CartPole, SPAN reaches 50\% of expert performance in a median of 73k environment steps, compared to 86k for MLP, and achieves a 100\% success rate versus 95\% for MLP.
 At the 100\% performance threshold, SPAN solves the task in 201k steps with a 95\% success rate, whereas MLP requires 300k steps and achieves only 75\% success.